 Responsive parenting means being attentive to the child’s emotional and other needs by developing a sensitive and sensible (perceptive) reception to what the child requires and providing a response suitable for the child’s developmental phase.

-This means that to be able to respond optimally, you need to show empathy – be receptive to the child’s emotions, and decenter – understand their point of view (separately from your point of view).
-And you need to understand if the response is suitable for the child’s developmental phase.
+This suggests that to be able to respond optimally, you need to show empathy – be receptive to the child’s emotions, and decenter – understand their point of view (separately from your point of view).
+Additionally you need to be able to recognize if the response is suitable for the child’s developmental phase.

 When you become a responsive parent you: